gusmacaulay/urbit.org/content/getting-started/planet.md

 - Purchasing a planet, including hosting, from a [hosting provider](#hosting-providers) such as [geturbitid.com](https://www.geturbitid.com/).
 - Manually setting up and hosting a planet purchased from a third party such as [urbit.live](https://urbit.live), [OpenSea](https://opensea.io), [planet.market](https://planet.market/), [urbit.me](https://urbit.me), [urth systems](https://urth.systems/), or [Urbit Marketplace](https://urbitmarketplace.com/).

 Note that when you buy a planet, you should ensure with the provider that your parent star is operating.
-If you need to escape a non-operational star, see [Escaping A Sponsor](/using/id/using-bridge#escaping-your-sponsor).
+If you need to escape a non-operational star, see [Escaping a Sponsor](/using/id/using-bridge#escaping-your-sponsor).

 ### Hosting Providers {#hosting-providers}